iamsahm/top-trumps/README.md

 ## Description

 This is a simple top trumps game based on programming languages.
-The game is played by two players, each player is dealt a hand of 5 cards.
-Each card has 5 attributes: syntax, performance, portability, community, longevity and ecosystem.
-The players take turns to pick an attribute from their card, the player with the highest value wins the round and takes the opponents card.
-The game ends when one player has all the cards.
+The deck is 32 cards

 ## Installation